dotnet/dotnet-monitor/documentation/configuration.md

 # Configuration

-`dotnet-monitor` has extensive configuration to control various aspects of it's behavior.
-Ordinarily, you are not required to specify most of this configuration and only exists if you wish the change the default behavior in `dotnet-monitor`.
+`dotnet monitor` has extensive configuration to control various aspects of it's behavior.
+Ordinarily, you are not required to specify most of this configuration and only exists if you wish the change the default behavior in `dotnet monitor`.

 ## Configuration Sources

-`dotnet-monitor` can read and combine configuration from multiple sources.
+`dotnet monitor` can read and combine configuration from multiple sources.
 The configuration sources are listed below in the order in which they are read (Environment variables are highest precedence) :

 - Command line parameters
 - User settings path